March flew by, and it’s time to set up April, so welcome to another Plan With Me post where we’ll be creating an April Bullet Journal Setup.

 Ok, ok!
 I promise I’m not turning into a crazy dog mom who makes everything about her puppy!
 I’m just very excited to finally make my dream come true and give a good family to this little precious one.

-Oh, and in case you want some inspo of other themes you can find ideas from other creators at the end of the post!
+Oh, and if you want some inspo of other themes, you can find ideas from other creators at the end of the post!

 Here is what I used for this theme: